bnourse/conair/README.md

   - Otherwise, it will mark all unmarked text files
 - Press `u` to unmark the currently selected file and move up in the list

+### Quick-Mark Mode

+- Press `Q` to enter quick-mark mode
+- In this mode, files are shown with letter labels (a-z, A-Z)
+- Press the corresponding letter to mark/unmark a file
+- For directories with more than 52 files:
+  - Press `]` or Page Down to view the next page of files
+  - Press `[` or Page Up to view the previous page of files
+- Press `Escape` to exit quick-mark mode

 ### Filtering

 - Press `f` to enter filter mode